Chart Color Schemes

 Coolangatta performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-The area's university qualification rate of 28.7%, as of the latest data, exceeds both the Rest of Qld average of 20.6% and the SA4 region average of 25.4%.
+The area's educational profile is notable regionally, with university qualification rates at 28.7% for residents aged 15+, surpassing both the Rest of Qld average of 20.6% and the SA4 region average of 25.4%.
 Bachelor degrees are most prevalent at 21.0%, followed by postgraduate qualifications (5.3%) and graduate diplomas (2.4%).
-Vocational credentials are held by 36.9% of residents aged 15+, with advanced diplomas at 12.3% and certificates at 24.6%.
+Vocational credentials are held by 36.9% of residents aged 15+, with advanced diplomas making up 12.3% and certificates 24.6%.

 Frequently Asked Questions - Education